Reyleth/T1A2-Portfolio/README.md

 The basis of the website revolves around the basic layout of the home page.
 Each page would include a nav bar and contacts section at the bottom.
 The main content would be divided by background colour changes as the viewer scrolled.

 Unique to the home page would be the about me section and the skills section.
-I gave myself a rough overview of how I wanted these sections to look in conjunction with eachother.
+I gave myself a rough overview of how I wanted these sections to look in conjunction with each other.
 In the mobile version I wanted the logos in the skills section to be become a flex column.

 ### Projects Page